Table of Contents

 How to Test Whether STEEM Is a Scam

-- Review User Feedback: Look through forums like Reddit and relevant communities for repeated issues.
+- Review User Feedback: Examine forums, Reddit, and crypto communities for repeated complaints.

-These steps help distinguish between innovation and opportunistic hype around STEEM.
+These steps help differentiate between legitimate innovation and opportunistic hype around STEEM.